EashanKaushik/car-damage-detecting-MaskRCNN/README.md

   <img src="https://user-images.githubusercontent.com/50113394/122676186-82b71d80-d1fa-11eb-88cc-708786320ba3.png" />
 </p>

-# Steps Model Training
+# Steps to Implement the Project
- 1) Go in model-training directory, in the master file you will be able to find the code for all three stages.
-(I will soon write a blog on medium on training of MaskRCNN model)
+ 1) Go in model-training directory, in the master notebook you will be able to find the code for training of all three stages.

- 2) Install necessary requirements from requirements.txt
+ 2) Install necessary requirements from requirements.txt, use the following pip command.

  ```
  pip install -r requirements.txt
  ```

- 4) You can train the model on just stage-1, stage-2 and stage-3.
-Dataset for each stage code is provided.
+ 3) You can train the model on any of the given stages stage-1, stage-2 and stage-3.
+Dataset used in training of each stage stage is provided.

- 5) Download the maskrcnn coco weights from https://github.com/matterport/Mask_RCNN, and train the model on these weights.
+ 4) Download the maskrcnn coco weights from https://github.com/matterport/Mask_RCNN, and train the model on these weights.

- 6) Put the weights after getting desired reults in model directory.
+ 5) Put the weights.m5 file in model directory.

- 7) Change line #22 in app/utils.py to the name of the weights you have generated.
+ 6) Change line #22 in app/utils.py to the name of the weights file generated.

- 8) Run app.py file and the website will be hosted on http://127.0.0.1:5000/, following are url rules I have developed, you can add more according to your preference.
+ 7) Run app.py file and the website will be hosted on http://127.0.0.1:5000/, following are url rules I have developed, you can add more according to your preference.

  ```python
 app.add_url_rule('/base','base',views.base)